GreyRook/code-with-style/docs/typescript/angular/README.md

 ###### Modules folder

 The `modules` folder contains all other application modules.
-Every page or larger functionality of the application should have it's own module.
+Every page or larger functionality of the application should have its own module.

 ### Best practices